fishdan-plugins/jsonmaker/readme.txt

 Each node’s slug is derived from its title.
 Enforcing unique titles guarantees stable JSON endpoints.

 == Changelog ==

+= 0.2.4 =
+* Added a prominent login call-to-action so returning users can access their trees without hunting for the WordPress screen.
+* Ensured successful registrations redirect back to the `[jsonmaker]` page instead of dropping users on the default dashboard.

 = 0.2.3 =
 * Enabled Freemius org-compliance mode, renamed helper APIs, and documented the change.